Poultry Policy: Keeping poultry on allotments is permitted, so long as the

 • Insoluble grit to aid digestion.

-properly protected from rodents by removing it from the plot each
+protected from rodents, ideally by removing it from the plot

 HEALTH